Skip to main content

 }

-1. For Solana, create a /solana-testnet folder which contains:
+1. Set up Solana deployments (Solana only) - Create a /solana-testnet folder which contains:

 • /solana-testnet/OFT.json - in here are several addresses required by the Solana OFT.
 Below is an example of a full file with all the necessary keys: